John The Ripper

 john --wordlist=/usr/share/wordlists/rockyou.txt hash2.txt

-Since John's automatic detection of hash isn't always reliable, there is another tool that can be utilized to identify the hash,
+Since John’s automatic hash detection isn’t always reliable, you can use the hash identifier tool:

 /usr/share/hash-identifier/hash-id.py